This exotic species is about 11″ long, and 13 ounces.

 Stretch steel wire (16- to 18-gauge) or monofilament line (80-pound) in parallel lines across the area.
 The lines must be very tight, so fasten the wires to L-brackets with turnbuckles to remove slack.
 Attach the brackets to the wall using cable clamps or aircraft hose clamps, which can handle the high torque load on the wires.

-Some NWCOs report great success repelling pigeons with the Avian Dissuader®.
+Repelling pigeons with the Avian Dissuader®.
 This laser is powerful and can damage your eyes; seek proper safety training before using this product.

 Dousing the birds with water from hoses or sprinklers that are mounted near their roost may work.
 Be persistent.